- General welcome

 - Term 1

-Term 1 teaching begins on Monday 27 September and runs to Friday 10 December.
-There is a one-week reading week with no teaching sessions scheduled from 1 - 5 November.
-During this term you will study 5-compulsory modules where you will study alongside students from other MSc programmes, and one MSc Public Health for Development specific seminar series.
+Term 1 teaching begins on Monday 2nd October and runs to Friday 15th December.
+There is a one-week reading week with no teaching sessions scheduled from 6th – 10th November.
+During this term you will study five compulsory modules where you will study alongside students from other MSc programmes, and one MSc Public Health for Development specific seminar series.

-Monday Tuesday Wednesday Thursday Friday AM Public Health for Development seminar series Extended Epidemiology Extended Epidemiology PH4D Pentacells / Private study Statistics for Epidemiology and Population Health PM Introduction to Health Economics Statistics for Epidemiology and Population Health Health Policy, Process & Power Principles of Social Research Private study
+Monday Tuesday Wednesday Thursday Friday AM Public Health for Development seminar series Extended Epidemiology Extended Epidemiology Private study or Skills sessions Statistics for Epidemiology and Population Health PM Introduction to Health Economics Statistics for Epidemiology and Population Health Health Policy, Process & Power Principles of Social Research Private study

-If you are a part time student you should contact one of us so we can plan your two-year programme together.
+If you are a part-time student, you should contact one of the Programme Directors directly so we can support you in planning your two-year programme.

 - MSc Public Health for Development seminar series

-The Public Health for Development seminar series consists of two-components which run in parallel: faculty-led sessions exploring ‘Key Concepts in Global Health and Development’ and a student-led seminar series.
+The Public Health for Development seminar series which runs in Terms 1 and 3 consists of two-components: faculty-led sessions exploring ‘Key Concepts in Global Health and Development’ and a student-led seminar series.
 In the student-led seminars each student presents to the group on their public health experience.
 The purpose of the seminar series is to stimulate peer-to-peer learning, to give you an opportunity to inform fellow-students of your public health experience and expertise and to reflect on and critically evaluate your experience in light of the material you are studying in the modules, such as health policy, epidemiology or development principles.
 The exact format of the seminar series will be discussed during the welcome week.

 Examples of seminar presentations in the previous years have included: Access to essential drugs in low- or middle-income countries; Community volunteers for HIV in sub-Saharan Africa; Management of a Cholera outbreak in an open war context; Response to Ebola outbreak in Sierra Leone and Liberia.
 The format will be a short conference-style presentation followed by reflection and discussion.
 You will have plenty of time to prepare your presentation.